slaclab/onboard-rucio/docs/CreateDeleteRSE.md

 `update dev.rses set deleted='t' where rse='XRD1';`).
 After this command, the RSE is not visible via the Rucio commands.
 But it is still there in DB.

 Using this SQL command `update dev.rses set deleted='f' where rse='XRD1';` will make it visible again.
+Note for this SQL and all SQLs below: when DB alembic_verion is updated, some of the SQLs will not work.
+This is an disadvantage of using SQL.

+To list what is in a RSE, do
+* `select * from dev.replicas where rse_id = (select id from dev.rses where rse='XRD1');`
+* apple the same to table `dev.quarantined_replicas`, `dev.bad_replicas` and `dev.*_history`.

 To actually DELETE a RSE, do
 * clean/delete replicas from the RSE
-* `rucio-admin rse info XRD1` to see all protocols and attributes of the RSE, and use `rucio-admin rse delete-protocol ...` and `rucio-admin rse delete-attribute ...` delete all of them
+* `rucio-admin rse info XRD1` to see all protocols and attributes of the RSE, and use `rucio-admin rse delete-protocol ...` and `rucio-admin rse delete-attribute ...` to delete all of them, or use SQL:
+   * `delete from dev.rse_protocols where rse_id = (select id from dev.rses where rse='XRD1');
+   * `delete from dev.rse_attr_map  where rse_id = (select id from dev.rses where rse='XRD1');
 * (maybe needed), run `rucio-abacus-rse --run-once`
 * (maybe needed), run `rucio-abacus-account --run-once`
 * `rucio-admin rse delete XRD1` or `update dev.rses set deleted='t' where rse='XRD1';`
 * `delete from dev.account_usage where rse_id=(select id from dev.rses where rse='XRD1');`
 * `delete from dev.rse_usage where rse_id=(select id from dev.rses where rse='XRD1');`
 * `delete from dev.rses where rse='XRD1';`

+The complexity of the above shows that deleting a RSE isn't always a good idea.
+It is difficutl to completely delete all references to a RSE in the Rucio DB.
+Unless there is a need, it is better to just disable a RSE.